geerlingguy/ansible-role-pip/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+The name of the packge to install to get `pip` on the system.

+    pip_package_name: python-pip

+For example:

+    pip_package_name: python3-pip

+A list of packages to install with pip.

     pip_install_packages: []

-A list of packages to install with pip.
 Examples below:

     pip_install_packages:
       # Specify names and versions.